dinanathsj29/unix-tutorial-for-beginners/README.md

 In this section, you will be able to understand the fundamentals of Operating Systems, its functions and various Operating Systems used in the world.

 1.1.
-What is the Operating System
+What is the Operating System?
 ---------------------
 1.1.
-What is OS (Operating System)
+What is OS (Operating System)?
 ---------------------

 <p>